Abhinickz/learn_rust/notes_rust.md

 let s = String::from("hello");

-#	This type is allocated on the heap and as such is able to store an amount of text that is unknown to us at compile time.
+#	This type is allocated on the heap and,
+#	as such is able to store an amount of text that is unknown to us at compile time.

 #	The double colon ( :: ) is an operator that allows us to namespace this particular from
 #	function under the String type rather than using some sort of name like string_from.